-Quadrant 3 Quadrant 1

-Often indicating toxic pollution or harsh physical Indicates favourable habitat or chemically dilute
+Quadrant 3 Often indicating toxic pollution or harsh physical environments Quadrant 1 Indicates favourable habitat or chemically dilute water Quadrant 4 Usually indicating urban, industrial, or agricultural pollution Quadrant 2 Often indicating high salinity or nutrient levels (may be natural)

-environments water

-Quadrant 4 Quadrant 2

-Usually indicating urban, industrial, or Often indicating high salinity or nutrient levels

-agricultural pollution (may be natural)

-Figure 9 SIGNAL 2 Bi-Plot Interpretation
+Figure 9SIGNAL 2 Bi-Plot Interpretation

-The results of the macro-invertebrate identification was reviewed to determine the Functional Feeding Groups (FFGs) present within each water body.
+The results of the macro-invertebrate identification were reviewed to determine the Functional Feeding Groups (FFGs) present within each water body.
 The term Functional Feeding Group refers to the method by which each species of invertebrate obtains food, and the relative abundance of macro-invertebrate FFGs may reflect the in-stream processes of the habitat.
 The ideal 'healthy' aquatic habitat has representatives of each FFG.
 Dominance or loss of a particular FFG may indicate a change in the ecological status of the stream or pool.
 In the absence of degradation of habitat or water quality, there will always be a natural dominance in relation to natural food sources e.g. an abundance of leaf litter will be reflected by an abundance of shredders.

-5.2.3 HABITAT ASSESSMENT
+6.4.3 HABITAT ASSESSMENT